matchms/matchms/README.rst

 Example
 =======

-Below is a small example of using matchms to calculate the Cosine score between mass Spectrums in the [tests/pesticides.mgf](https://github.com/matchms/matchms/blob/master/tests/pesticides.mgf) dataset.
+Below is a small example of using matchms to calculate the Cosine score between mass Spectrums in the [tests/pesticides.mgf](https://github.com/matchms/matchms/blob/master/tests/pesticides.mgf) file.

 .. code-block:: python